 Lack of Training

-Often, HIPAA violations occur due to insufficient employee training on HIPAA compliance.
+Often, HIPAA violations occur due to insufficient employee HIPAA training.
 Not understanding the implications and requirements of HIPAA can result in accidental breaches.
 Employees might mishandle PHI, fail to adequately secure health records, or might not be aware of the correct procedures for sharing PHI.
 Regular, thorough training is necessary to prevent these types of violations.

 Third-Party Disclosures